 - 10.7.1.
 Ecological features and the likely effects of the Development on them have been evaluated and assessed in line with current best practice guidance for ecology. - 10.7.2.
 Several designated conservation sites are within the Zone of Influence ("ZOI").
-These are Montgomery Canal Special Area of Conservation ("SAC") and Special Area of Conservation ("SSSI"), Granllyn SAC, Moel y Golfa SSSI and Midland Meres and Mosses (Phase 1) Ramsar Site.
-Ten areas of Ancient Semi-Natural Woodland ("ASNW") are also occur within the ZOI. - 10.7.3.
+These are Montgomery Canal Special Area of Conservation ("SAC") and Site of Special Scientific Interest ("SSSI"), Granllyn SAC, Moel-y-Golfa SSSI and Midland Meres and Mosses (Phase 1) Ramsar Site.
+Eleven areas of Ancient Semi-Natural Woodland ("ASNW") also occur within the ZOI.
+The ecological sites to be considered in the air quality assessment were all agreed in advance with PINS via the Scoping Request - 10.7.3.
 A shadow Habitats Regulations Assessment ("sHRA") has been prepared which addresses impacts of the Development on the SACs and Ramsar.
 This along with the air quality chapter concluded that there will be no significant impacts on European designated sites. - 10.7.4.
 Air quality modelling undertaken by ECL shows that operation of the ERF will result in a slight increase in air pollution levels but can be considered not significant at all ecological receptors.
 There will be no exceedances of the critical levels set for the protection of ecosystems at either European Protected sites or all other ecological sites.
-In most cases, long term process contributions ("PCs") are less than 1% of the critical level and only just over a maximum of 2.66% for one ancient woodland site. - 10.7.5.
-Nutrient nitrogen deposition critical loads will not be exceeded at the that majority of local nature sites, and will not cause any significant pollution at one of the ancient woodland sites.
-Process Contributions are a maximum of 2.78% of the lower critical load and 1.39% of the upper.
-At Moel-y Golfa and the Montgomery Canal, the PCs are a maximum of 2.96% of the lower critical load.
-However, the magnitude of change for Moel-y-Golfa is so small with respect to the background levels that significant impacts are not expected.
-Baseline air quality levels for all sites are elevated in the absence of the Development, with this being attributed to agricultural sources, road traffic, shipping, European sources and industrial sources; the Development is not considered likely to have a significant effect on the qualifying features of any SSSI or area of ancient woodland.
-For the Montgomery Canal, the lower critical load specified is not applicable, and as the process contribution is less than 1% of the upper critical load the impact can be considered not significant.
-Process Contributions on both RAMSAR sites considered are less than 1% consequently are not significant. - 10.7.6.
-For acid deposition, the process contributions are all less than 100% at the local nature sites (a maximum of 3.98%), and less than 1% at the SSSIs, SACs and RAMSAR sites which are relevant for acid deposition. - 10.7.7.
-Most of the Development footprint is of negligible ecological value with extremely limited scope to support protected species.
-This comprises the existing quarry void, access tracks and laydown areas which are dominated by compacted bare or sparsely vegetated ground, along with recently felled woodland at the proposed new access off the A458.
+In most cases, long term process contributions ("PCs") are less than 1% of the critical level and only just over a maximum of 2.66% for one ancient woodland site.